2023 Best Allied Health Professions Associate Degree Schools in Minnesota

 On average, allied health graduates from Rochester Community and Technical College take out $20,913 in student loans while working on their Associate Degree.

-Saint Paul College landed the #8 spot in the 2023 rankings for the best associate degree allied health professions programs.
-Saint Paul College is a medium-sized public school located in the city of Saint Paul.
+Saint Paul College came in at #8 in this year’s edition of the Best Allied Health Professions Associate Degree Schools in Minnesota ranking.
+Saint Paul College is a medium-sized public school located in the large city of Saint Paul.

 While working on their Associate Degree, allied health majors at Saint Paul College accumulate an average of around $27,516 in student debt.

-Anoka Technical College ranked #9 on this year’s Best Allied Health Professions Associate Degree Schools in Minnesota list.
-Anoka Technical College is a small public school located in the large suburb of Anoka.
+Anoka Technical College came in at #9 in this year’s edition of the Best Allied Health Professions Associate Degree Schools in Minnesota ranking.
+Anoka Technical College is a small public school located in the suburb of Anoka.

 The average amount in student loans that allied health majors at Anoka Technical College take out while working on their Associate Degree is $27,452.

-Concordia University, Saint Paul did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the city of Saint Paul, Concordia University, Saint Paul is a private not-for-profit college with a medium-sized student population.
+Concordia University, Saint Paul landed the #10 spot in the 2023 rankings for the best associate degree allied health professions programs.
+Located in the city of Saint Paul, Concordia University, Saint Paul is a private not-for-profit college with a moderately-sized student population.

 More Allied Health Professions Rankings in Minnesota